magcks/embed/README.md

 # Embed
 This CMake module provides a macro to add binary files to your executable or library.
 It is similar to the [incbin](https://github.com/graphitemaster/incbin) project.

-This module doesn't need any dependencies and code generators.
-It uses the assembly INCBIN pseudo operation and Resources Files (.rc) on windows.
+This module doesn't need any dependencies, code generators or `#include`s.
+It uses the assembly pseudo operation `INCBIN` and Resources Files (.rc) on windows.

 ## How to use
 Just copy the `FindEmbed.cmake` file into the module directory of your project and add the corresponding lines to your `CMakeLists.txt`: